 - In Vampire: The Masquerade a human can become absolute thrall (called a "Ghoul") to a vampire by tasting its blood.
 The same practice can be applied to animals and a ghouled dog is known as a hellhound.

-- Vampire: The Requiem: One of the stories Kindred tells to each others when they don't want to sleep is about The Wild Hunt from hell: a mysterious person in black loosing tireless pack of Hellhound to hunt Kindreds who have committed evil deeds.
-(And considering existence, Kindred can't avoid evil deeds.)
-In one version, the hunted Kindred (who is a Sanctum member) was spared from the menace by repenting on the spot.
+- Vampire: The Requiem: One of the stories Kindred tells to each others when they don't want to sleep is about The Wild Hunt from hell: a mysterious person in black loosing tireless packs of hellhounds to hunt Kindred who have committed evil deeds (and by their very nature, Kindred can't avoid evil deeds.)
+In one version, the hunted vampire (who was a Sanctum member) was spared from the menace by repenting on the spot.

 - Werewolf: The Forsaken dips into this a bit; the Bale Hounds are literal demon-worshipping werewolves.